 The second day at the location Amsterdam Skills Center, the surgeons will have hands-on cadaver-based training with proctors after a demonstration of the anatomy.
-The procedural setup, the pursestring suture, the dissection and the anastomosis can be trained in fresh frozen cadavers, in the cadaver lab, two surgeons per cadaver.
+The procedural setup, the pursestring suture, the dissection and the anastomosis can be trained in fixed for life cadavers, in the cadaver lab, two surgeons per cadaver.

 A website with accessible information and newsletters is supporting the course.

 Co-operation with us will be an unique opportunity to exchange thoughts on translation of developments in technology to daily clinical practice.
 We would like to collaborate with you during a substantial time which allows a reliable partnership in clinical education.
 Patient safety is our primary goal.
 Introduction of new surgical technology has to be accompanied with training guidance and monitoring in order to achieve patient safety and better surgical outcomes.